Rebuilding the Engine Box and Cover

 The image on the left is a JPEG rendering of the CAD drawing.
 The drawing in Autocad DWG format can be downloaded from here.

 I cut a couple of pieces of scrap wood to the dimensions of the base of the new box and laid them on the cabin sole to verify the dimensions.
-These test wood strips are shown in the picture on the left and below.
+These test wood strips are shown in the picture on the right and below.

-The picture on the right shows to test strip for the starboard side panel of the box.
+The picture on the left shows to test strip for the starboard side panel of the box.
 It angles more outboard than the panel on the original box, which was nearly symmetrical.
 The new box will not be symmetrical.

 The test strip shows that the dimension of this panel will allow at least 1" of acoustical foam to be applied to the inside of the panel without coming into contact with the hoses.